anatoliykmetyuk/text-suggest/README.md

 # Usage
 Select a text you'd like to replace.
 Press middle mouse key.
 Enter your replacement in the popup menu.
 The text gets replaced.
 Next time you want to replace the same text using middle mouse key, you'll have an option to select your old replacement from the popup menu.

+The middle mouse key display the replacements you previously made for the currently selected text only.
+Not for the other texts you replaced.
+To display all replacement suggestions, press Alt+R instead of the middle mouse button.

+Note that the most recent replacements are always displayed on top.

 # Installation
 First, install and familiarize yourself with [Hammerspoon](https://www.hammerspoon.org/).
 Next, run the commands below. **Don't forget to reload the Hammerspoon config after the procedure!**.